-Within the framework of its business relationships, DPD France and/or its subsidiaries may be in contact with various Business Partners, including Intermediaries.
+Within the framework of its business relationships, GeoPost/DPDgroup may be in contact with various Business Partners, including Intermediaries.

-An Intermediary is an individual or legal entity acting for and/or on behalf of DPD France and/or its subsidiaries (e.g. consultant, individual or legal entity involved in a commercial negotiation in order to enable or facilitate the conclusion of one or more contracts).
+An Intermediary is an individual or legal entity acting for and/or on behalf of GeoPost SA and/ or a BU (e.g. consultant, individual or legal entity involved in a commercial negotiation in order to enable or facilitate the conclusion of one or more contracts).

-In certain circumstances, DPD France and/or its subsidiaries could be held liable for corrupt acts committed by its Business Partner.
+In certain circumstances, a BU could be held liable for corrupt acts committed by its Business Partner.